smarlowucf/azurectl/README.md

   However you must make a good effort in providing a test.
 In general we strive to have unit tests that are not integration tests, i.e. no account data is needed.
-* We follow the [Semantic Versioning](http://semver.org/) scheme
+* We follow the [Semantic Versioning](http://semver.org/) scheme:

     1. MAJOR version when you make incompatible API changes,
     2. MINOR version when you add functionality in a backwards-compatible manner, and
     3. PATCH version when you make backwards-compatible bug fixes.

   but we do not bump the version for every change.

 * Command line parsing is done as stacked solution.
 Each command defines its usage and hooks into the global program by using the